- There are many different kinds of birth control pills (BCPs).

 Birth control pills (also called oral contraceptive pills and the “Pill”) are a type of female hormonal birth control method and are very effective at preventing pregnancy.
 The Pills are small tablets that you swallow each day.
 Most pills contain two types of synthetic (man-made) female hormones: estrogen and progestin.
 These are similar to the estrogen and progesterone normally made by the ovaries.
 These pills are called “combination oral contraceptives,” and there are many different kinds.

-The hormones in the pills prevent pregnancy by suppressing your pituitary gland, which stops the development and release of the egg in the ovary (ovulation) (see female reproductive anatomy image below).
+The hormones in the pills prevent pregnancy by suppressing the pituitary gland, which stops the development and release of the egg in the ovary (ovulation) (see female reproductive anatomy image below).
 The progestin also helps to prevent the sperm from reaching the egg and changes the lining of the uterus.

 Another type of pill contains only one hormone (progestin) and is called either the “progestin-only pill,” or the “mini-Pill.”
 It works by stopping ovulation and by helping to prevent the male’s sperm from reaching the egg.